 How much does it cost to take an online class?

 The cost of taking online classes is the same rate as for the traditional classroom.
-Financial Aid is available for online courses for qualifying students.
+Financial Aid is available for online courses.

 How are online classes conducted?

-Online classes are conducted using an educational platform called “Canvas”.
-When a student logs in to Canvas, a link to each online course that he/she is enrolled in will be visible under My Courses.
+Online classes are conducted using an educational platform called Canvas.
+When a student logs in to Canvas, a link to each online course that he/she is enrolled in will be visible at the top of the page.
 The link takes the student to his/her virtual classroom.
-There, the student can read class announcements, check for homework assignments, view the course syllabus and communicate with the instructor and other students through a variety of tools such as e-mail, messaging, discussion boards, wikis or blogs.
+There, the student can read class announcements, check for homework assignments, view the course syllabus and communicate with the instructor and other students through a variety of tools such as e-mail, Canvas Instant Messaging, discussion boards, wikis or blogs.

 What do I need to take an online class?

-The following hardware are the minimum specifications required to work Blackboard: PC or Macintosh with Windows XP, Vista, Windows 7 or 8; or Mac OS X or later and 1 GB of free disk space recommended; Internet Connection with 56 K modem or higher or broadband (recommended).
+The following hardware are the minimum specifications required to work Canvas: PC or Macintosh with Windows XP or later; or Mac OSX or later and 1 GB of free disk space recommended; Internet connection with 56 K modem or higher or broadband.

 What are the time requirements for online classes?

-To complete online classroom participation, reading assignments, research projects, homework, presentations and various reports, the typical student will usually devote around 10 hours per online course per week.
-For students taking online courses for the summer, this figure will need to be adjusted to 12 – 15 hours per week per course due to the compressed nature of the summer courses.
+Online classroom participation, reading assignments, research projects, homework, presentations and various reports, the typical student will usually devote around 8 hours per online course per week for both online and distance learning.
+For students taking distance courses for the summer, this figure will need to be adjusted to 10-12 hours per week per course due to the compressed nature of the summer courses.